KATZ-FM: History

-The "Original" 100.3 The Beat
+The "original" 100.3 The Beat

-100.3 FM, which signed on in September 1961 as WOKZ-FM in Alton, Illinois, originally inherited the R&B format under the call letters WZEN, "Disco 100" (which began on April 18, 1979), which would later change call letters to KATZ-FM in 1988.
+The station, which signed on in September 1961 as WOKZ-FM in Alton, Illinois, originally inherited the R&B format under the call letters WZEN, "Disco 100" (which began on April 18, 1979), which would later change call letters to KATZ-FM–matching sister station KATZ (1600 AM)–in 1988.
 But under its original owners, it was never successful and was always behind KMJM in terms of ratings and audience, which dates back to their days as rival disco outlets in the late 1970s.
-In 1980, the station flipped to CHR, and then flipped to urban AC the following year.
+In 1980, the station flipped to contemporary hit radio, and then flipped to urban AC the following year.

-After KMJM's owners bought KATZ and became its sister station in the 1990s, they would go through a flux of formats, including jazz as "Jazz 100", urban oldies, Smooth jazz as KNJZ (which started on April 18, 1994, after a weekend stunt of all-Kenny G music), and then back to Urban AC (as "Kiss 100.3", which started on September 11, 1995).
+After KMJM's owners bought KATZ and became its sister station in the 1990s, they would go through a flux of formats, including jazz as "Jazz 100", urban oldies, smooth jazz as KNJZ (which started on April 18, 1994, after a weekend stunt of all-Kenny G music), and then back to urban AC (as "Kiss 100.3", which started on September 11, 1995).
 But that all came to an end on April 1, 1999, when it swapped formats with KMJM.
-KMJM picked up the Urban AC format of KATZ; in return, KATZ picked up the urban contemporary format from KMJM, and rebranded as "100.3 The Beat."
-For a while, it had performed successfully under Clear Channel ownership and had proven to be a good complement to Rhythmic-leaning Top 40 sister KSLZ.
-Its competitors were Urban station WHHL and Urban AC station WFUN-FM.
-(KATZ-AM is now an Urban Gospel station.)
+KMJM picked up the urban AC format of KATZ; in return, KATZ picked up the urban contemporary format from KMJM, and rebranded as "100.3 The Beat".
+For a while, it had performed successfully under Clear Channel Communications ownership and had proven to be a good complement to Rhythmic-leaning Top 40 sister KSLZ.
+Its competitors were urban station WHHL and urban AC station WFUN-FM.

 KATZ-FM had picked up the Steve Harvey Morning Show, a show syndicated through Premiere Radio Networks, owned by KATZ-FM parent Clear Channel Communications, on November 27, 2006.
-At first, it seemed that KMJM should have gotten the show because it plays music on an Urban AC format due to Steve's history of not playing songs with "questionable" content – primarily rap.
+At first, it seemed that KMJM should have gotten the show because it plays music on an urban AC format due to Steve's history of not playing songs with "questionable" content – primarily rap.
 But KATZ was chosen because Clear Channel did not see it fit to replace Tony Scott, who was doing morning drive at KMJM.

 However, after changes in programming at the Clear Channel St. Louis cluster, the Steve Harvey Morning Show began running on KMJM, with former morning host Tony Scott being displaced to PM Drive.